 "What about the tracking?
 Customers love to 'track your package' every five minutes."

-The psychology of tracking is about certainty.
-Customers check their order number tracking because they want to know when they get their money back.
-If you give them their money back the moment they drop it off at a local hub, the need for tracking disappears.
-The "Instant Refund" is the ultimate customer experience, far superior to "Your package is in a sorting facility in Memphis."
+The psychology of tracking is aboutcertainty.
+Customers check theirorder number trackingsince they want to know when they get their money back.
+If you give them their money back the moment they drop it off at a local center, the need for tracking disappears.
+The "Instant Refund" is the top customer experience, far superior to "Your package is in a sorting facility in Memphis."

 The Environmental Elephant in the Room